Skip to content

 tox -e black

-# Run a single test against Python 3.6 only
+# Run a single test using a specific version of Python

 Any changes in the commands, their options, or help texts must be reflected in the generated man pages.
 To refresh them, run: